-A deferred tax liability has been recognised by The Group of £1,404,099 (2021: £1,185,787) and by AIUK of £1,404,099 (2021:£1,188,178).
+A deferred tax liability has been recognised by The Group and AIUK of £1,726,568 (2022: £1,404,099).

 The value of the SCR is reduced to allow for the loss absorbing capacity of deferred tax ("LACDT").
 This adjustment is calculated in accordance with Article 207 of the Regulation and is equal to the change in the value of deferred taxes that would result from an instantaneous loss amount that is equal to the Basic SCR plus operational risk.